didion22/portfolio/writing samples/how-to-use-ORS.md

 >
 > If you're unsure about the percentage of classes a student has taken as Credit/No Credit, you can view their full academic record in [EASI](https://utdirect.utexas.edu/easi/index.WBX).

-1. To change the grading basis of a class, type `4` in the **ACTION CODE** field.
+1. Type `4` in the **ACTION CODE** field.

 2. In the **UNIQUE** field, type the `5-digit unique number` for the class you are attempting to change.

 3. Press the Enter key.
-In the student's class schedule below, the class should now display a **Z** next to it, indicating that it is being taken as Credit/No Credit.
-The system will also display a text prompt confirming that the class has been changed to Credit/No Credit.
+In the student's class schedule below, a **Z** will appear next to the affected class, indicating that it is being taken as Credit/No Credit.
+The application will also display a text prompt confirming that the class has been changed to Credit/No Credit.

     ![Screenshot 2024-04-29 at 1 15 30 PM](https://github.com/didion22/portfolio/assets/77946386/d9f2c834-69e1-4674-8db9-1cafb658b8f8)